CommitteeOfZero/committeeofzero.github.io/_posts/2019-02-02-cc-steam-patch.markdown

 # <a name="features"></a>Features

-Many of these can be turned on and off individually.

 ##### Game bug fixes

 The original game release has several technical issues, such as broken lipsync and crashes when pausing right before voiced lines.
 We've fixed all we could track down.